-Students who are unable to progress in the Program (Nursing 102, 201, 202, or 203) due to withdrawal, a final course grade of "C-", "D" or "F", or a clinical evaluation of "Unsatisfactory" are required to complete an Exit Interview Survey and participate in an Exit Interview Conference.
-The Exit Interview Conference is to be scheduled within one week of your departure from the Program and will be conducted by the Nursing Department Chair or designee.

-In addition, the exit interview conference is a condition of eligibility for consideration of readmission to the Nursing Program.
+Students who are unable to progress in the Program (Nursing 102, 201, 202, or 203) due to withdrawal, a final course grade of "C-", "D" or "F", or a clinical evaluation of "Unsatisfactory" are required to complete an Exit Interview form, including an essay outlining your reason for separation from the Program and why you should be considered for a seat, as well as strategies you have implemented in order to be successful should you be readmitted.
+This is to be submitted to the Department Chairperson within one week of your departure from the Program.
+The exit interview form is a condition of eligibility for consideration of readmission to the Nursing Program.
 Readmission to the nursing program is on a space available basis.
 Therefore, consideration for readmission will be as follows:

 - 1. Reason for separation from program with priority given to students who: - a.
 Separated from the program because of Military deployment - b.
 Received a medical withdrawal from the College - c.
-Withdrew from the nursing course with a passing theory grade, satisfactory clinical performance, satisfactory skill performance evaluations and satisfactory CCSE score. - d.
+Declined their seat before the semester (did not fail a course) or withdrew from the nursing course with a passing theory grade, satisfactory clinical performance, satisfactory skill performance evaluations and satisfactory CCSE score. - d.
 All others will be considered on an individual basis. - 2.
-Cumulative G.P.A. (minimum GPA to apply is 2.75).
+Cumulative G.P.A. (minimum GPA to apply is 2.75). - 3.

-- 3. A letter requesting readmission must be submitted to the Department Chair outlining your reason for separation from the Program and why you should be considered for a seat, as well as strategies you have implemented in order to be successful should you be readmitted. - 4.
 Readmission applicants for Nursing 2, 3, 4 and 5 will be considered on an individual basis through review by a Nursing Faculty Readmission Committee.
-Factors that will be considered include the content of the readmission request letter, grades in the previous Nursing course passed and the Nursing course failed, previous performance in skill testing, scores on the TEAS test, grade in Anatomy and Physiology I, and current GPA.
-In addition, students who have been found to be in violation of ethical standards or exhibiting unprofessional behavior may be denied readmission. - 5.
+Factors that will be considered include the contents of the exit interview form, grades in the previous Nursing course passed and the Nursing course failed, scores on the TEAS test, grade in Anatomy and Physiology I, and current GPA.
+In addition, students who have been found to be in violation of ethical standards or exhibiting unprofessional behavior may be denied readmission. - 4.
 If you have been separated from the Nursing Department for more than one year, your readmission in sequence is at the discretion of the chairperson.
-Students requesting readmission are only eligible for the day programs. - 6.
-Students who have been out of the program for a semester or more and are readmitted into NUR 102, 201, 202, or 203, are required to successfully pass the Nursing Bridge I Course (non-credit) in the Winter or Summer break period just before re-entering the Program.
-The class runs for 20 hours over 4 days, and a course fee will be charged.
+Students requesting readmission are only eligible for the day programs.

+5. Students who have been out of the program for a semester or more and are readmitted into NUR 102, 201, 202, or 203, are required to successfully pass the Nursing Bridge I Course (non-credit) in the Winter or Summer break period just before re-entering the Program, and a course fee will be charged.
 You will be allowed to register for Nursing classes after passing this course.
+You will also have to submit a new urine drug screening if you have had a break in your enrollment.